InfoSecInnovations/concierge/README.md

 or use the Shiny for Python VSCode extension running from `concierge_shiny/app.py`.
 At the time of writing we have noticed an issue where the VSCode browser window doesn't automatically refresh and you have to copy/paste the URL from the console into it.
 Do this is after seeing the log `Application startup complete.` you still don't see anything in the VSCode browser.

+## Known issues

+- `unknown shorthand flag: 'd' in -d` and/or you have the `docker-compose` command instead of `docker compose`.
+This indicates that you're using an older version of Docker than we support.
+The best course of action would be to install the latest version following instructions from here: https://docs.docker.com/engine/install/.
+However if you're unable to do this, you may be able to get the Concierge Docker requirements running using `docker-compose --file ./docker-compose.yml up`.
+- on MacOS urllib3 gives a `NotOpenSSLWarning`, as far as we aware you can ignore this warning without issue.

 ## Want to get involved? ##

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) then our [Contribution Guide](CONTRIBUTING.md).